 If you encounter a 403 Forbidden error when opening your website, it means that the server was not able to authorize your request.
 This may be due to a few different reasons:

 Incorrect File Structure or Permissions

 You may have incorrect file or folder permissions.
-If that’s the case, you can easily fix the permissions of your files
+If that’s the case, you can easily fix the permissions of your files.

 Deny from All rules to your .htaccess files:

-So in case you are experiencing 403 errors, look for these lines and remove them if necessary.
+In that case, look for these lines and remove them if necessary.

-Incorrect A record
+Incorrect A Record